andreabonvini/Notes/ComputerSecurity/ComputerSecurity.md

   if you still have doubts check [here](https://stackoverflow.com/questions/5207160/what-is-a-csrf-token-what-is-its-importance-and-how-does-it-work)

+- ***What is a Rainbow Table?***
+It is a precomputed table for reversing hash functions, usually for passwords that are stored hashed.

+- ***What is a salt?***
+a salt is random data that is used as an additional input to a one-way function that "hashes" data, a password or passphrase.
+Salts are used to safeguard passwords in storage (it prevents the usage of rainbow tables).

 - ***What is a prepared statement?***

   A prepared statement is a feature used to execute the same (or similar) SQL statements repeatedly with high efficiency.